Updated December 9, 2020

 - WebEx is available to employees for all Web conferencing needs

 The University is taking significant steps to increase the resumption of all types of activities across our campuses.
-Before coming to work on campus, employees should consult the mandatory directives and watch training videos for preventing the spread of COVID-19.
+Before coming to work on campus, employees should consult the health guidelines and watch training videos for preventing the spread of COVID-19.

 The Employee and Family Assistance Program (EAP) offers resources to support staff members’ mental and emotional well-being.